Jakub3628800/Jakub3628800/README.md

 - :coffee:

 ## Can I contact him?
 I am happy to reply if you reach out to me.
-Please note I am not currently looking for a job, unless it meets all my interests and pays really well.
+Please note I am not currently looking for a job, unless it meets all my interests.

 jakubk@jakubk.cz